cadence-day/blog/_posts/Dynamic_chaos.md

   url: "/assets/blog/dynamic-routing/cover.jpg"
 ---

-At times life feels completely exhilarating and exciting, usually it happens to me when there is a lot of changes and novel lifestyles being sampled.
+At times life feels completely exhilarating and exciting, usually it happens to me when there is a lot of changes and novel lifestyles being sampled..

 At one point when I was living in New York and life was settling down into a very predictable routine, I began to wonder if it was possible to live in several places at the same time, to design a lifestyle where the traveling was built into the dynamic of life itself.
 That seemed exciting,moving between several worlds simultaneously, experiencing the life with the built-in unpredictability.